Frequent bottlenecks in logistics – methods and measures for their elimination – Image: Xpert.Digital

-1. Capacity issues
+1. Capacity problems

-Delivery difficulties or incorrect provision of materials (e.g. incorrect quantity or quality) lead to delays in production and increase search times for employees.
+Delivery difficulties or incorrect provision of materials (e.g., incorrect quantity or quality) lead to delays in production and increase search times for employees.

-3. Inefficient inventory management
+3. Inefficient warehouse management

-4. Transportation delays
+4. Transport delays

 5. Outdated systems and technologies